dimecoinproject1/dimecoin/README.md

 Setgenerate
 --------------------

-I left **setgenerate** in as an rpc call, as it possibly useful.
+I left **setgenerate** in as an rpc call, as it is possibly useful.
 However, this means the qt will always get flagged for bitcoin miner.
 It is a false positive, and everyone should know that by now.

 -----